canigetyourwhatwhat/pdf_generater/README.md

 - Golang version 1.23.2
 - [weasyprint](https://doc.courtbouillon.org/weasyprint/stable/index.html) library to generate PDF
   - > If you are not using macOS and failed generating PDF (because of cross-compile issue), then install the library from [here](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html).
-  - This package was chosen for the below reason
+  - This library was chosen for the below reason
     - It is quite popular library based on the activity logs in [GitHub](https://github.com/Kozea/WeasyPrint)
     - It is easy to use compared to using [maroto](https://github.com/johnfercher/maroto) library to generate PDF for dynamic content
     - [wkhtmltopdf](https://github.com/SebastiaanKlippert/go-wkhtmltopdf) was considered, but it is no longer maintained